DataDog/tfc-workshop/README.md

   * Create monitors in Datadog

 ## Setup
-Proceed to the Datadog learning center and look for our lab `Introduction to monitoring AWS with Datadog & Terraform Cloud` All steps for the lab are contained there.
+Proceed to the Datadog learning center and look for our lab `Introduction to monitoring AWS with Datadog & HashiCorp Cloud Platform`
+All steps for the lab are contained there.